pgleghorn/DockerSites/README.md

 It takes about 5 minutes to install everything (longer the first time, as the centos box is downloaded)

 The Network is bridged, and presumes existence of "wlan2", if that does not exist then vagrant will prompt to ask which adapter it should use.

+### Usage - Docker:

+1. Install docker
+2. Clone this repository, e.g. git clone https://github.com/pgleghorn/VagrantSites.git
+3. Edit runDockerBuild.sh and change the values of ORACLE_USER and ORACLE_PASSWORD to provide your own.
+4. Edit config.sh and change required params
+5. Build the docker image with:  ./buildDockerImage.sh
+6. Run the container with:  docker -p9191:9191 run vs

+To reach Sites you will need to add a local hosts mapping to point value of $V_HOSTNAME (e.g. v50) to localhost.
+Since Sites needs to know at install-time which host:port it lives at, using docker port mapping to set a different port will not work, Sites will redirect to the port it knows.

 ### Todo